 You can either file your taxes on your own using one of the many software options available, or you can enlist the help of a professional.

 Finally, you'll want to work with an accountant if you're self-employed or own your own business.
-Because tax obligations are different if you own a business, a professional will make sure you don't make any mistakes while also calculating how much you'll likely need to pay in taxes.
+Tax obligations are different if you own a business, a professional will make sure you don't make any mistakes while also calculating how much you'll likely need to pay in taxes.

-If you're going to be filing taxes on your own, consider using one of the following programs, as recommended by PC Magazine :
+If you're going to be filing taxes on your own, consider using one of the following programs:

 - H&R Block.